HEALTH AND SAFETY CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 271 (S.B.
 490), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 185.003.
-DISCIPLINARY ACTION BY LICENSING AUTHORITY.
-The appropriate licensing authority shall take disciplinary action against the provider for the violation as if the provider violated an applicable licensing law.
+DISCIPLINARY ACTION BY LICENSING AUTHORITY. (a) The appropriate licensing authority shall take disciplinary action against a health care provider that violates this chapter as if the provider violated an applicable licensing law.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 271 (S.B.
 490), Sec.
 1, eff.
 September 1, 2023.